Thief Ants Identification Guide

 How We Treat for Thief Ants

-Effective thief ant control requires understanding their unique biology, particularly their preference for protein/grease-based foods.
-Standard sweet ant baits often fail because thief ants aren’t strongly attracted to them.
-Our treatment approach is tailored specifically for this species.
+Good thief ant control means knowing what they like to eat.
+They prefer protein and grease over sweets.
+Standard sweet ant baits often fail because thief ants ignore them.
+Our treatment is designed for this species.

 Initial Inspection and Species Confirmation

-A licensed technician begins by confirming you have thief ants rather than pharaoh ants or another small ant species.
-This identification step is critical because:
+A licensed technician starts by confirming you have thief ants, not pharaoh ants or another small species.
+Correct identification is key because:

 • Thief ants require protein/grease-based baits